floren/zk/README.md

 * `print` (`p`): print out the current note or the specified note ID.
 * `tree` (`t`): show the full note tree from the root (0) or from the specified ID.
 * `grep`: find notes containing the specified regular expression, e.g. `zk grep foo` or `zk grep "foo.+bar"`.
+* `tgrep`: file notes containing the specified regular expression under the current or specified note, e.g. `zk tgrep 17 foobar` to find "foobar" in note 17 or its sub-notes.

 Running `zk` with no arguments will list the title of the current note and its immediate sub-notes.

 ### Creating and Editing Notes
 * `new` (`n`): create a new note under the current note or under the specified note ID. zk will prompt you for a title and any additional text you want to enter into the note at this time.
 * `edit` (`e`): edit the current note (or specify a note id as an argument to edit a different one).
 Uses the $EDITOR variable to determine which editor to run.
+* `append` (`a`): append to the current note (or specified note id).
+Reads from standard input.
 * `link`: link a note as a sub-note of another. `zk link 22 3` will make note 22 a sub-note of note 3. `zk link 22` will make note 22 a sub-note of the *current* note.
 * `unlink`: unlink a sub-note from the current note, e.g. `zk unlink 22`.
 As with the link command, `zk unlink 22 3` will *remove* 22 as a sub-note of note 3.

+### Aliases
+* `alias`: define a new alias, a human-friendly name for a particular note, e.g. `zk alias 7 todo`; you can then use "todo" in place of "7" in future commands.
+* `unalias`: remove an alias, e.g. `zk unalias todo`.
+* `aliases`: list existing aliases.

 ### Misc.
 * `init`: takes a file path as an argument, sets up a zk in that directory.
 If the directory already contains zk files, simply sets that as the new default.
+* `orphans`: list notes with no parents (excluding note 0).
+Unlinking a note from the tree entirely makes it an "orphan" and hides it; this lets you see what has been orphaned.
+* `rescan`: attempts to re-derive the state from the contents of the zk directory.
+Shouldn't be necessary, but try this if commands like `zk tree` look weird.

 ## Installation and setup